tweksteen/burst/doc/proxy.rst

   after each requests to look up trivial outstanding responses.
 If `None` is supplied, an instance of :class:`alerter.Generic` will be used.

-  To keep the connection alive with your client, set `persistent` to `True`.
-This will increase the performance of the proxy but it is only useful if your client is aware that only one connection can be establish with the proxy.
-  In Firefox, set ``network.http.max-persistent-connections-per-proxy`` to 1.
+  To only process one request per client connection, set `persistent` to `False`.

   `verbose` determine the verbosity degree.
 If `False`, only the requests undergoing the `default_action` will be displayed.
 If equals to `1`, all the requests, including the one automatically processed will be displayed.
 If `2`, all the requests will be displayed, including their full content.
 If `3`, all the requests and responses will be displayed, including their full content.

+  If `forward_chunked` is set to `True`, the chuked response will automatically be forwarded to the client.
+This is useful in the case of server push.

+  More proxy options are also available through the global :doc:`configuration <configuration>`.

   This function return a :class:`RequestSet` of all the successful :class:`Request` made.